michaelromagne/michaelromagne/README.md

 As a ML Engineer, I have contributed end-to-end to the productionization of multiple AI products at Ubisoft, GitGuardian, and Sanofi.

 **Sanofi (Dec 2024 - Present) | MLOps Engineer - GenAI & LLMOps**
-- Development of an Unstructured Data Pipeline (OCR+VLM with Docling, AWS Textract, and Bedrock) deployed via Terraform module
+- Development of an Unstructured Data Pipeline processing millions of PDFs for Sanofi teams, using Terraform, Python and Docker.
+OCR with Docling  and VLMs (AWS Bedrock models), metadata extraction with LLMs,chunking, vectorisation and Retrieval with Pinecone
-- Share LLMOps best practices for GenAI teams at Sanofi : Weave, LLM as Judge, GenAI Experiments, cost monitoring...
+- Developed an internal benchmarking framework with DVC & Weave to compare open-source OCR libraries and VLMs (Qwen VL, Bedrock models).
+- Advocate for W&B Weave internally for GenAI Benchmarks and monitoring : tutorials demos at Sanofi lunches, video content...
 - Stack: AWS Lambda, S3, ECR, Step Functions, Claude Sonnet, Amazon Nova Pro, Docling, HuggingFace, AWS Textract, PyMuPDF, Pinecone, W&B Weave

 **GitGuardian (Oct 2023 - Dec 2024) | Machine Learning Engineer**